wunused/site/content/resources/index.md

 author: "Andreas"
 ---

-Much of what I have learned about computer security is contained in accessible resources.
-I frequently refer back to these materials, and frequently recommend them to others.
-This page is my attempt at indexing some of the resources to make references and recommendations easier.
-I intend for this collection to grow as I learn and discover more.
+I've learned a lot about computer security from accessible resources.
+Here's a list of recommendations for others, and I'll try to update it as I discover more.

 <!-- vim-markdown-toc GitLab -->